Dr Robert Salmond

 I am also interested in understanding how T cells undergo rapid changes in their metabolism to fuel activation.
 Upon activation, T cells rapidly increase their ability to take up nutrients such as glucose, amino acids and free fatty acids from the extracellular environment.
 In particular, we are interested in how T cells integrate diverse signals (e.g. antigen / costimulatory / cytokine receptor) to control metabolic reprogramming.
 Furthermore we interested in determing the role of asparagine metabolism in T cell activation.
 We have determined that T cells coordinate expression of asparagine synthetase (Asns) with asparagine uptake during activation, and have undertaken an MRC-funded project to determine the role of Asns in T cell biology.

 We are interested in understanding the mechanisms that regulate T cell activation in disease, particularly cancer, and health.
 This encompasses analysis of T cell receptor signalling pathways and cellular metabolism.
 We use a combination of in vivo transgenic and knockout mouse models and in vitro cellular and molecular immunology approaches.

 - BSc.
 (Hons) 1st class, Medical Microbiology, University of Edinburgh, 1998

 - PhD.
 Immunology, University of Bristol, 2002

 - British Society for Immunology

-I deliver lectures and tutorials to both undergraduate and post-graduate students with the Faculty of Medicine and Health.
-Our lab also provides opportunities for research projects to both BSc and MSc students.
+I am currently an Academic Personal Tutor for Yr1/Yr2 MBChB students.
+I deliver lectures and tutorials to both undergraduate and post-graduate students within the Faculty of Medicine and Health.
+Our lab also provides opportunities for research projects to both PhD and MSc students.

 Research groups and institutes